 The seminars will take place during the first two terms.
 All PRS students are required to participate.
 The detailed schedule will be provided at the beginning of the academic year.
 The first major assignment early in the first term will be to present an outline of the proposed doctoral research project.
-Discussion of methodology and final presentations, including detailed project specifications and perhaps initial results will be in Hilary term.
+Discussion of methodology and final presentations will be in Hilary term.